filecoin-project/lotus/documentation/en/cli-lotus.md

    get      Gets an F3 finality certificate to a given instance ID, or the latest certificate if no instance is specified. list     Lists a range of F3 finality certificates.

+            By default the certificates are listed in newest to oldest order, i.e. descending instance IDs.
+The order may be reversed using the '--reverse' flag.

             A range may optionally be specified as the first argument to indicate inclusive range of 'from' and 'to' instances in following notation:
             '<from>..<to>'.
 Either <from> or <to> may be omitted, but not both.
-            An omitted instance is interpreted as the latest instance.
+            An omitted <from> value is always interpreted as 0, and an omitted
+            <to> value indicates the latest instance.
+If both are specified, <from>
+            must never exceed <to>.

-            If no range is specified, certificates are listed in descending order of instance, starting from the latest until the limit is reached, i.e. the default range of '..0'.
+            If no range is specified all certificates are listed, i.e. the range of '0..'.

             Examples:
-              * '5..': from instance 5 to the latest instance.
+              * All certificates from newest to oldest:
+                  $ lotus f3 certs list 0..

+              * Three newest certificates:
+                  $ lotus f3 certs list --limit 3 0..

+              * Three oldest certificates:
+                  $ lotus f3 certs list --limit 3 --reverse 0..

-              * '..0': from the latest instance to instance 0.
+              * Up to three certificates starting from instance 1413 to the oldest:
+                  $ lotus f3 certs list --limit 3 ..1413

-              * '3..2': from instance 3 to instance 2.
+              * Up to 3 certificates starting from instance 1413 to the newest:
+                  $ lotus f3 certs list --limit 3 --reverse 1413..

-              * '2..3': from instance 2 to instance 3.
+              * All certificates from instance 3 to 1413 in order of newest to oldest:
+                  $ lotus f3 certs list 3..1413

    help, h  Shows a list of commands or help for one command